TomasVotruba/tomasvotruba.com/packages/blog/data/2020/2020-04-13-how-to-migrate-spaghetti-to-304-symfony-5-controllers-over-weekend.md

 ## What is the Goal?

-<em class="fas fa-fw mt-4 fa-times text-danger"></em> **We didn't want a  hybrid** with static dependency injection container, legacy controller, request separation for new website and for old website.
+❌ **We didn't want a  hybrid** with static dependency injection container, legacy controller, request separation for new website and for old website.
 It only creates more legacy code than in the beginning.

-<em class="fas fa-fw mt-4 fa-star-half text-warning"></em> **We were ok with** keeping original business logic code untouched.
+❌✅ **We were ok with** keeping original business logic code untouched.
 We will handle spaghetti decoupling to Controller and Twig in the next phase.
 This was just a 1st step of many.

-<em class="fas fa-fw mt-4 fa-check text-success"></em> **We wanted** to be able to use Symfony dependency injection, Twig templates, Controller rendering, Symfony Security, Events, Repository, connection to database, `.env`, Flex, Bundles, YAML configs, [local packages](/blog/2020/02/17/local-packages-3-years-later/).
+✅ **We wanted** to be able to use Symfony dependency injection, Twig templates, Controller rendering, Symfony Security, Events, Repository, connection to database, `.env`, Flex, Bundles, YAML configs, [local packages](/blog/2020/02/17/local-packages-3-years-later/).

-<em class="fas fa-fw mt-4 fa-check text-success"></em> **We wanted automate** everything that is possible to automate.
+✅ **We wanted automate** everything that is possible to automate.

-<em class="fas fa-fw mt-4 fa-check text-success"></em> **We wanted to run** on Symfony 5.0 and PHP 7.4.
+✅ **We wanted to run** on Symfony 5.0 and PHP 7.4.

-<em class="fas fa-fw mt-4 fa-check text-success"></em> **We wanted to write** any future code as if in any other Symfony application without going back.
+✅ **We wanted to write** any future code as if in any other Symfony application without going back.

 <br>